valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 Since Valkey is a single threaded application it makes sense that higher clock speeds would lead to more performance.
 I don't expect most people will overclock their servers in production.
 Different servers may be available with different CPU clock speeds.

 **Note:** Clock speeds generally are only comparable between CPU's with a similar architecture.
 For example, you could reasonably compare clock speeds between an 12th generation Intel i5 and a 12th generation Intel i7.
-If the 12th gen i7 had a max clock speed of 5Ghz that doesnt necessarily mean it will be slower than a AMD Ryzen 9 9900X clocked at 5.6Ghz.
+If the 12th gen i7 had a max clock speed of 5Ghz that doesn't necessarily mean it will be slower than a AMD Ryzen 9 9900X clocked at 5.6Ghz.

 If you're following along on a Pi of your own I've outlined the steps to overclock your CM4 below.
 Otherwise you can skip to the results section below.